Local temperature distribution in the vicinity of gravitationally bound objects in the expanding Universe: Acknowledgement

 \section{Acknowledgement}

-The work was supported by the Ministry of Education and Science of the Russian Federation, Project N~3.4970.2017/BY and is performed according to the Russian Government Program of Competitive Growth of Kazan Federal University.
+The work of S.G.R. is supported by the grant RFBR N~19-02-00930 and is performed according to the Russian Government Program of Competitive Growth of Kazan Federal University.
 The work was also supported by the Ministry of Education and Science of the Russian Federation, MEPhI Academic Excellence Project (contract N~02.a03.21.0005, 27.08.2013).